salindae25/ExGistClone/README.md

 ## Introduction

 This project is copied from [Elixir Mentor YouTube channel](https://www.youtube.com/@elixirmentor) Gist Clone project.
-After following along first 12 Episodes.
-I have added other functionality and views based on UIs shown on 1st Episode.
+After watching the first 12 episodes and following along, I have incorporated additional functionality and views inspired by the UIs showcased in the initial episode.

 ## Run